Smol-Brain/npc-generator-be/README.md

 # Set up instructions:

-0. `go mod tidy` and install dependencies
+0. `go mod tidy` to install dependencies
 1. Get local postgres instance running
 1. `go run .` and navigate to `localhost:8000` for list of commands.